 Important Muslim festivals in Istanbul

-Most of Turkey’s public holidays are secular in nature, but Turkey also celebrates the two major Islamic festivals – the first is called Şeker Bayram (literally translated as Festival of Sugar) and the second called Kurban Bayram (Festival of Sacrifice). Şeker Bayram is celebrated after the month of Ramazan (Ramadan), where Muslims fast during the day and only eat after sunset.
+Most of Turkey's public holidays are secular in nature, but Turkey also celebrates the two major Islamic festivals – the first is called Şeker Bayram (literally translated as Festival of Sugar), and the second is called Kurban Bayram (Festival of Sacrifice). Şeker Bayram is celebrated after the month of Ramazan (Ramadan) when Muslims fast during the day and only eat after sunset.

 When Şeker Bayram falls in winter, schools are let off early so that the rush-hour traffic can be avoided.
 On the first day of Şeker Bayram, locals go to each other's houses to distribute sweets and gifts.

-Kurban Bayram consists of locals paying to have a goat sacrificed, and distributing the meat to charity.
+Kurban Bayram consists of locals paying to have a goat sacrificed and distributing the meat to charity.
 Both of these holidays are floating holidays and change from year to year.
-Government departments, banks, schools and offices are normally closed for several days during these periods, although most retail businesses will only close on the first day of the holiday.
+Although most retail businesses will only close on the first day of the holiday, government departments, banks, schools and offices are generally closed for several days during these periods.

 Expat Health Insurance